-I will show you how to go about slicing the fruits and veg for interesting textures and also how to layer the salad successfully.
+We will guide you through the process of slicing the fruits and vegetables to achieve interesting textures and we also demonstrate how to successfully layer the salad.

-For more delicious, healthy and filling salads, try this brown rice salad, this Panzanella Toscana or this sweet potato and kale salad.
+For more delicious, healthy and filling salad recipes, try this brown rice salad, this Panzanella Toscana or this sweet potato and kale salad.

 Jump to: